InstagramScheduling

 6. Edit with hooks in first 2 seconds — Grab attention immediately to avoid swipes

-8. Upload all content to your scheduler — Batch upload or one-by-one depending on tool
+9. Upload all Reels to your scheduler — Batch upload or one-by-one depending on tool

-9. Schedule at optimal times — Use best times data or test 3-5 windows for 2 weeks
+10. Schedule at optimal times — Use 7-9 PM as primary time, then test 3-5 windows for 2 weeks

 Pro tip: Start with 5 Reels scheduled over 1 week.
 Once comfortable, scale to 10-15 Reels per 2 weeks.